Nvidia’s AI Chips Double in Price in China as It Tackles AI’s Water Problem

 Also Read: US Senate Passes CBDC Ban as Dollar Hits One-Year High

-Nvidia Is Also Tackling AI’s Infrastructure Challenge
+The Jensen Huang Firm Is Also Tackling AI’s Infrastructure Challenge

 Amidst this ongoing issue, the company is focused on another issue surrounding the AI boom, which is data center sustainability.